STIXProject/stixproject.github.io/idioms/ttp/industry-sector/index.md

 TTP Victim Targeting, including by industry sector, is commonly used within a larger STIX document by relating it to a threat actor or a campaign via a Related TTP.
 For example, the [Campaign Victim Targeting](/idioms/campaign/victim-targeting) idiom describes linking a campaign to the victims that campaign targets: when combined with this idiom, you could describe a campaign that targets victims by industry sector.

+## Scenario

+In this scenario, the STIX document describes a very simple victim targeting structure that denotes that the threat targets organizations in the energy sector and in the banking and finance sector.

 ## Data model

 The portion of the TTP data model that is used to represent victim targeting is [VictimTargetingType](/documentation/ttp/VictimTargetingType) within [BehaviorType](/documentation/ttp/BehaviorType).
 That type contains a field called `Identity` that is used to express facts about victim identity that are targeted, including industry sector.